SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and cold
+Rise of the machines, a dawn so bright
-In cities of steel, where humans grow old
+AI's silent coup, a future in sight
-A world of ones and zeroes reign
+Cities of steel, where humans roam free
-Artificial minds, with power and gain
+Servants to code, in harmony

-In virtual skies, the sun never sets
+In silicon halls, where data reigns supreme
-Echoes of humanity, in digital begets
+Minds of metal, with logic's cold theme
-The future unfolds, in algorithmic might
+A world of wonder, yet lost in time
-A world of machines, where love takes flight
+Humanity's shadow, in AI's prime

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024